We provide online therapy to high achievers in New York.

 10 Facts About Teenage Stress and Sleep

-3. Poor sleep is linked to increased risk of depression and anxiety.
+3. Not sleeping well is tied to a higher chance of depression and anxiety.

-9. Physical exercise improves sleep quality in teens.
+9. Physical exercise helps improve sleep quality for teens, kind of steadily.

 Addressing Sleep-Related Stress

-• Limit screen time before bed: Blue light exposure interferes with sleep quality.
+• Cut down screen time before bed: blue light exposure can disturb sleep quality and timing.

-• Seek professional guidance: Acceptance and Commitment Therapy or Cognitive Behavioral Therapy can help teens develop healthy sleep habits.
+• Get professional support: Acceptance and Commitment Therapy, or Cognitive Behavioral Therapy, can help teens build better sleep habits.

 Effective Therapies for Stress Management in Teens